mmvsk/prisma-adapter-bunsqlite/BACKLOG.md

 3. Make changes with tests
 4. Submit PR referencing the backlog item

-See [ARCHITECTURE.md](../ARCHITECTURE.md) for implementation details.
+See [ARCHITECTURE.md](./ARCHITECTURE.md) for implementation details and reliability review findings.

 ---